João Henriques (football manager): Olimpija Ljubljana

 On 22 May 2023, Slovenian PrvaLiga champions Olimpija Ljubljana announced that Henriques would become their new head coach, replacing Albert Riera, in his first job outside of Portugal.
 He was officially announced on 1 June, signing a two-year contract.
 He won 2–1 at home in his first game on 11 July, against Valmiera in the UEFA Champions League first qualifying round, and by the same score in the second leg in Latvia eight days later.

 Henriques, who had four compatriots in his squad, left by mutual accord on 13 October 2023, with the club in 3rd place after 11 games.

 Radomiak Radom

 On 8 January 2025, Henriques was unveiled as the new manager of Polish Ekstraklasa club Radomiak Radom.
 He signed a six-month deal with a one-year extension option, replacing his compatriot Bruno Baltazar who had signed with Caen ten days prior.
 After managing to avoid relegation, his contract was extended for another year in June 2025.
 On 30 October 2025, Henriques left Radomiak by mutual consent.

+Return to Portugal

+On 20 December 2025, Henriques returned to his homeland, being appointed as manager of AVS Futebol SAD, who sat bottom of the Primeira Liga table, on a contract until the end of the season.